Minahil-786978/Codmetric_BFS/README.md

 ## 🛠 Features

-Shortest Path Guarantee: BFS always finds the shortest path in an unweighted grid.
+-  Shortest Path Guarantee: BFS always finds the shortest path in an unweighted grid.
-Console Output: Prints the maze with path marked by *.
+-  Console Output: Prints the maze with path marked by *.
-Basic Visualization: Black-and-white maze display with a red line for the path.
+-  Basic Visualization: Black-and-white maze display with a red line for the path.
-Customizable Colors: Maze wall colors can be changed easily.
+-  Customizable Colors: Maze wall colors can be changed easily.

 ## 📜 How It Works

 BFS Algorithm

-A queue is used to explore cells layer by layer.
+-A queue is used to explore cells layer by layer.
-Each step moves up, down, left, right (no diagonals).
+-Each step moves up, down, left, right (no diagonals).
-Stops when the end is reached.
+-Stops when the end is reached.

 Path Tracking

-Each position stores the path taken so far.
+-Each position stores the path taken so far.
-Once the end is found, the path is returned.
+-Once the end is found, the path is returned.

 Display
-Console display: * marks the shortest path
+-Console display: * marks the shortest path

 Visual display:

-White = open path
+-White = open path

-Black = wall
+-Black = wall

-Red = shortest path
+-Red = shortest path